 Cosmetic Science Online Courses

-Practical Cosmetic Formulating - Our very own program designed to introduce students to all aspects of the cosmetic industry with a focus on formulation.
+Practical Cosmetic Formulating - Our very own cosmetic science programs designed to introduce students to all aspects of the cosmetic industry with a focus on formulation.
 This 5-month program includes 9 modules which are done online and can be completed anywhere in the world.
 Includes a copy of Beginning Cosmetic Chemistry, a cosmetic science discussion forum, and direct access to the instructors.

 Center for Professional Advancement- Cosmetic research and development training.
 Has both live classroom and online training options.
 Courses run from one- to five- days in length, include discussions, case studies, and group exercises and are taught by industry leaders who share their knowledge in an enthusiastic, interactive manner.

-For more programs around the world, see this list put together by the IFSCC.
+For more cosmetic science programs around the world, see this list put together by the IFSCC.